Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Microwaves, ovens, and stovetops will be out of the equation.
 You’ll have to learn how to start a fire outdoors or in your fireplace if you want hot food.
 Stock up on fuel and wood to burn outdoors, or cooking fuel for indoor use if the outdoors are too wet for a fire.

-According to the Red Cross, a refrigerator door can keep food cool for about four hours.
-A full freezer stays cold for 48 hours, and a half-full freezer is chilly for 24.
+According to the Red Cross, a refrigerator and freezer can keep food cold for about four hours.
+A full freezer will keep cold for 48 hours, and a half-full freezer is chilly for 24 hours.

-Be sure to eat whatever food is in the fridge first, making sure to keep the refrigerator door closed as much as possible.
+Be sure to eat whatever food is in the fridge first, making sure to keep the refrigerator and freezer doors closed as much as possible.
 Then move onto the freezer, going through items until the fridge is empty.

 Sandwiches are easy meals to sustain a family during a power outage.
 Bread stores perfectly well in a freezer, and it can be pulled out whenever an emergency arises (though make sure to change out your bread every few months).
-Then, use peanut butter or tuna to feed your family high-calorie meals.
+Then, use peanut butter or tuna to feed your family high-calorie meals which will work as emergency supplies.

 Once the perishables are gone, move onto your non-perishable stock.
 Be sure to get variety in the foods so that it’s not all beans and corn to ensure no one gets a vitamin deficiency.